UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

     - project brief, if you are given a project brief or write one your self the project brief should state the problem you would like to solve and any related ideas and constraints you have on the project.
 This is done in plain english
     - Problem statement, the problem statement is a subset of the project brief as it only describes the problem you wish to solve.

+!!! hint "How does a typical requirements document look like?"

-!!! hint A typical requirements document can be made in a spreadsheet program of your choice
+    A typical requirements document can be made in a spreadsheet program of your choice

 !!!+ info "Commonly used categories of requirements"